mbrt/blog/content/posts/uno/index.md

 ## The Field Moves Fast

-You can judge by the frequency at which I publish and the tone I use (it reads as a sort of obituary) that I usually write things up when I consider them done.
-But given the craziness of the last couple of years in the AI space, I feel that if I wait to be "done", 3/4 of the post will be completely obsolete by the time it goes live.

 A year ago, I set out to create an AI assistant that behaves like Uno.
 I split this goal since then into three different
 areas: personality shaping, personal assistant, and an RPG set in the fictional universe of the comic.
 This post is only about the first part, which I believe to be the most interesting and least explored, at the moment.
 Personal assistants